Thermoelectric power factors of defective scandium nitride nanostructures from first principles: Introduction

-Theoretical studies have drawn important relations between the transport properties of ScN and its structural defects.
-Impurities and lattice vacancies have been identified as determinant aspects for thermoelectricity in ScN~\cite{PhysRevB.86.195140,leFebvrier_2019,PhysRevB.99.161117,doi:10.1021/acs.nanolett.4c02920,PhysRevApplied.9.034019}.
-Understanding these microscopic regulation mechanisms is the key to access further optimization techniques able to selectively tune the individual parameters without negatively affecting others.
+{Theoretical and experimental studies have correlated the transport properties of ScN with its structural defects.
+The presence of chemical impurities and lattice imperfections has a strong impact on the physical properties of ScN even under room-temperature sputtering deposition, and an even larger one under standard high-temperature deposition conditions~\cite{CHOWDHURY2022101375}.
+Impurities and lattice vacancies have consequently been identified as key factors for thermoelectricity~{\cite{PhysRevB.86.195140,leFebvrier_2019,PhysRevB.99.161117,doi:10.1021/acs.nanolett.4c02920,PhysRevApplied.9.034019,10.1063/5.0230961,PhysRevB.110.115139}}.
+However, the mechanisms through which these microscopic features regulate the thermoelectric properties remain not fully investigated.
+Understanding these microscopic regulation mechanisms is crucial for developing further optimization strategies capable of selectively tuning individual parameters without negatively affecting others.}

-In this work, we want to explore the underlying structure of the observed experimental responses \cite{doi:10.1021/acsaem.2c00485,doi:10.1021/acsaem.2c01672,MORECHEVALIER2025100674}.
-We aim to do so by modeling the electronic transport in ScN nanowires (NW) and associating it with structural lattice defects, whose formation in the ScN lattice can be hypothesized under the described experimental conditions \cite{doi:10.1021/acsaem.2c00485,doi:10.1021/acsaem.2c01672,MORECHEVALIER2025100674}.
-We find general conclusions applicable to ScN lattices regardless of their dimensions.
+{In this work, we aim to achieve a deeper understanding of the microscopic mechanisms regulating electronic transport—and, consequently, thermoelectricity—in ScN.} We aim to do so by modeling the electronic transport in ScN nanowires (NW) and associating it with structural lattice defects, whose formation in the ScN lattice can be hypothesized under the described experimental conditions {\cite{10.1063/1.4801886,doi:10.1021/acsaem.2c00485,doi:10.1021/acsaem.2c01672,MORECHEVALIER2025100674,bouteiller2025improving}}.
+We find general conclusions applicable to ScN lattices regardless of their {dimensionality}.
 Specifically, we study point defects such as the inclusion of oxygen (O) impurities and atomic vacancies in place of the lattice nitrogen (N) atoms.
-Furthermore, we examine the effects of association of multiple defects in contiguous lattice positions and the effects of structural planar gliding defects.
+Furthermore, we examine the effects of association of multiple defects in contiguous lattice positions and the effects of {associacion with stacking faults}.